silvafj/BBK-MSCCS-2017-19/DOC.md

 The following prototype was built based on a depth-first search:
 * The direction to take considers the distance to the Orb;
 * When a dead end is reached, it will back track to the previous intersection;
-* Avoids repeating previous routes by memorizing visited tiles.
+* Avoids repeating previous paths by memorizing visited tiles.

 #### Limitations